-I have a forthcoming monograph with Oxford University Press, based on my ongoing work on energy security.
-This is titled The Energy Security Paradox: Rethinking Energy (In)security in the United States and China, and is currently in press with a scheduled publication date of April 2018.
+I have recently published a monograph with Oxford University Press, based on my ongoing work on energy security.
+This is titled The Energy Security Paradox: Rethinking Energy (In)security in the United States and China.

 I also have co-edited a book on Ethical Security Studies: A New Research Agenda, with Anthony Burke, and have published research articles in Review of International Studies, the Journal of International Relations and Development, Millennium: Journal of International Studies, and WIREs Climate Change.